-Listen to Dianne Zalitis, midwife and Clinical Lead for Pregnancy, Birth and Baby, on the podcast Feed Play Love with Shevonne Hunt about what to expect when you bring your baby home.
+Listen to Dianne Zalitis, midwife, on the podcast Feed Play Love with Shevonne Hunt about what to expect when you bring your baby home.

 As hard as it may sound, you need to make sure to look after your own health and mental wellbeing when you get home from the hospital with your baby.

 The best time for you to try to catch up on sleep is when your baby is sleeping.
 Ask your partner, a close family member or a friend to look after your baby for a couple of hours if you need a break or some rest.

 Some parents prepare and freeze a few meals in advance before the baby is due, so you have some quick meals ready to go – or ask a friend to make some freezer-friendly meals for you.